xandresariasx/ADC-and-perfusion-parameters-from-MRI/README.md

 Matlab R2017b or above.

 # Installation:
-Code: First download all files and add it to the Matlab path.
-Second, edit RunOnePatient.m.
-Change the raw data folder, the folder to write the data, and the patient to process.
+Code: Download all files and add it to the Matlab path.
-Change other options if desired.

 Data: The anonymized MRI images used in this study are expected to be shared soon in Imaging Data Commons (https://datacommons.cancer.gov/repository/imaging-data-commons).
 Temporary, one patient data with ADC images can be downloaded here: https://drive.google.com/file/d/1N7FeGAPMVt-74yc4petkc5WII1sV-1up/view?usp=drive_link, another patient data with T1 and DCE images here: https://drive.google.com/file/d/1UfuuWHuaUZlcfY0uRNUHsdQgUXO8EDdV/view?usp=sharing.
 Extract the files in the raw data folder.

+# Usage:
+Edit RunOnePatient.m.
+Change the raw data folder, the folder to write the data, and the patient to process.
+Change other options if desired.
+Then execute RunOnePatient.m.

 # Results:
 For DW-MRI data: